-The Walt Disney World Swan and Dolphin always seems to be a mystery even to the most seasoned of Disney guests.
+The Walt Disney World Swan and Dolphin always seem to be a mystery even to the most seasoned of Disney guests.
 Are they Disney hotels?
 Or Are they not Disney hotels?
 What exactly is the benefit of staying there?
 We’ve stayed at the Disney Dolphin many times over the years, in many different rooms and we are here to help you decide if the Disney Dolphin is right for you!

 Walt Disney World Dolphin Resort

 Where is the Walt Disney World Dolphin located?

 The Dolphin is located in one of our favorite spots on all of Walt Disney World property, at Disney’s Boardwalk!
 The location makes this resort a steal.
 You get the convenience of the deluxe boardwalk resorts here, with a less expensive price tag.
 Since it is located at the Boardwalk, that also means you can walk to both Epcot and Hollywood Studios.
-And with the addition of the Disney’s Skyliner, you can also walk to the station at Epcot and board the skyliner from there.
+And with the addition of Disney’s Skyliner, you can also walk to the station at Epcot and board the Skyliner from there.

 Is the Dolphin a Walt Disney World resort?

-The Dolphin isn’t actually managed by Walt Disney World.
-Although you do receive many of the same perks as a Walt Disney World resort, it is managed by Sheraton, under the Marriott Bonvoy brand.
+The Walt Disney World Dolphin isn’t actually managed by Walt Disney World.
+Although you do receive many of the same perks as a Walt Disney World resort, it is managed by Sheraton.
 It is a sister hotel to the Walt Disney World Swan and the new Swan Reserve hotel.
 The Dolphin is the largest of the three and generally the least expensive.

 That being said, this hotel is not themed, like other hotels on Walt Disney World property.
 Also unlike other Walt Disney World hotels, there is no food court or drink refill stations.
 You can walk over to Hurricane Hannah’s at the Beach and Yacht Club or Boardwalk Bakery and use their refill station if you’re using Disney’s refillable mug on this trip.
 But if you have small kids, that might be a bit of a hike for you.
 So this isn’t going to feel like your typical Disney hotel, which may or may not be a good thing.